ivan-kleshnin/random-mess/README.md

-# HS / JS isomorphism
+# From JS to Haskell and back again

 Sample backend program to calculate and output file length (in chars).<br/>
 File path is passed as a first CLI argument.